Try These Hot Tips & Techniques

 Keep your meat warm with a faux Cambro.
 The problem with outdoor cooking is that the temp isn't as easy to control as indoor cooking.
 So you can never be 100% sure when things will be ready, especially when you're cooking low and slow.
 So here's the solution.
 Get it done early and hold it in a faux cambro, aka beer cooler.

 Freezing & reheating leftover meats.
 I always cook more food than needed so nobody goes hungry.
 That means leftovers.
 Here's how to handle them.

 Cook today, serve tomorrow.
 One of the most frequently asked questions I get goes something like this "I agreed to serve pulled pork for 50 people at the company picnic on Sunday.
 I plan to cook it on Saturday at home and bring it to the park on Sunday.
 What's the best way to do this?"
-You're not gonna like the answer: This is called serving leftovers.
-Don't do it.
-But if you must, here are some tips.
+Here's the answer.

 Use a cooking diary.
 Take notes!
 Whenever you cook, keep a log.
 Make notes on the meat, the prep, the cooker temp, ambient temp, the wood you used, how it tasted, and what improvements you need to make.
 Here's a printable version of my cooking log.